Are you a current student?

 - Pay scaled to your qualification and experience (so there are immediate benefits to being a qualified nurse through our Nationally Recognised Training courses)

-- Potential staff discounts on veterinary care for your very own animals
+- Potential staff discounts on veterinary care for your very own animals, but this varies from clinic to clinic.

 The thought of doing something meaningful with my life that would benefit others is what drew me to the veterinary industry.
 I like the fact that ACVN allows me to work at my own pace, it means I can balance part time work and travel with my studies.
 I also love how friendly and helpful the ACVN staff are, they make the stress of studying a little easier.